-- B. Internally generated intangible assets-research and development expenditures - (a) Research expenditures are recognized as an expense as incurred. - (b) Development expenditures that do not meet the following criteria are recognized as expenses as incurred, but are recognized as intangible assets when the following criteria are met: - A It is technically feasible to complete the intangible asset so that it will be available for use or sale; - (B) An entity intends to complete the intangible asset and use or sell it; - © An entity has the ability to use or sell the intangible asset; - 1 It can be demonstrated how the intangible asset will generate probable future economic benefits;
+- B. Internally generated intangible assets-research and development expenses - (a) Research expenditures are recognized as an expense as incurred. - (b) Development expenditures that do not meet the following criteria are recognized as expenses as incurred, but are recognised as intangible assets when the following criteria are met:

+- (B) An entity intends to complete the intangible asset and use or sell it; - ©An entity has the ability to use or sell the intangible asset;

-- © Adequate technical, financial and other resources to complete the development and to use or sell the intangible asset are available; and - © The expenditure attributable to the intangible asset during its development can be reliably measured.
+- © Adequate technical, financial and other resources to complete the development and to use or sell the intangible asset are available; And - The expenditure attributable to the intangible asset during its development can be reliably measured.